Shovon96/room-booking-client/README.md

 - In this website set cookie parser and authonticate with jwt.

-- The booking page you will show just your
+- The booking page you will show just your booking rooms and details.

 - In this project have two privet routes and room details and booking page are also privet.
 If you are't login this website, you don't show privet routes or pages.